khaleds5769/sep11-freedom-project/entries/entry04.md

  ### Conflicts:

 The problems I am facing currently is that I can get the data the user inputs on the login page, however, the user can't input the same information to login.
-I am currently trying to solve this problem by going back to the google [firebase](firebase.google.com) website.
+I am currently trying to solve this problem by going back to the google firebase website.

 ### Engineering Design Process:

-Currently where I'm at in the Engineering Design process is that I am testing different codes to try and solve my conflict.
-In order to solve my problem  I am also researching as well.
+Currently where I'm at in the [Engineering Design Process](https://hstatsep.github.io/students/#edp) is that I am testing different codes to try and solve my conflict.
+In order to solve my problem  I am also researching/brainstorming possible solutions as well.
 I am also designing and finalizing the website page.

 ### Skills: